mockmodular/topos_3ds-video-player/README.md

 ### True SBS 3D that actually works

+On supported New Nintendo 3DS systems, the player uses the system MVD service for H.264 hardware decoding, which produces a linear, full-frame ABGR32 buffer.
+Because video has no meaningful alpha channel, alpha is forced to fully opaque before upload.
+The Side-by-Side frame is then split into left and right halves, each written to a separate GPU texture for the left and right eyes.
+Textures use the RGBA8 tiled layout required by the 3DS GPU, so the CPU performs a linear-to-tiled reorder (with a dedicated, optimized path for MVD).
+Finally, the top screen’s left and right eye views each sample the corresponding texture.

 SBS content is automatically detected and the frame is split into left/right eye images for the parallax barrier.
-The detection is simple and reliable — if `height == 240 && width >= 640`, it's SBS.
+The detection is simple and reliable — if `height == 240 && width >= 640`(its "auto" mode logic), it's SBS.
 Right-eye alignment always tracks left-eye geometry perfectly.
-You can also switch manually: 3D / 2D / auto.
+You can also switch other mode: 3D(force 3D) / 2D(force 2D) / auto(this logic).

 If you play mono content with the 3D slider turned up, the right eye now correctly mirrors the left instead of going black (a bug in the original).